Dashboard: Appearance >> Widgets

 Safety professionals build strategies for designing and executing a rescue based on the type of rescue services required.
 Rescue operations typically fall under two categories: Time-sensitive and non-time-sensitive.

-Time-sensitive or “emergency” rescues usually include oxygen-depleted environments with a short window of time to get someone out, usually six minutes.
+Time-sensitive or “emergency” rescues usually include oxygen-depleted environments with a short window to get someone out, usually six minutes.
 On the other hand, rescue operations without very tight time constraints are considered non-time-sensitive.

 A circumstance in which someone falls and breaks their ankle while entering a location is an example of a non-time-sensitive rescue.
-The O2 levels are sufficient in these situations; the rescue is not as time-sensitive and carried out without supplemental oxygen.
+The O2 levels are sufficient in these situations; the rescue is not as time-sensitive and is carried out without supplemental oxygen.

 Step 3 – Wearing Full Body Harness